-Cleaning/Inspecting Valve Cover
+Cleaning/Inspecting Cylinder Head Cover

-■NOTE: If the valve cover cannot be trued, the cylinder head assembly must be replaced.
+■NOTE: If the cylinder head cover cannot be trued, the cylinder head assembly must be replaced.

-1. Wash the valve cover in parts-cleaning solvent.
-2. Place the valve cover on the Surface Plate covered with #400 grit wet-or-dry sandpaper.
-Using light pressure, move the valve cover in a figure eight motion.
+1. Wash the cylinder head cover in parts-cleaning solvent.
+2. Place the cylinder head cover on the Surface Plate covered with #400 grit wet-or-dry sandpaper.
+Using light pressure, move the cylinder head cover in a figure eight motion.
 Inspect the sealing surface for any indication of high spots.
 A high spot can be noted by a bright metallic finish.
 Correct any high spots before assembly by continuing to move the valve cover in a figure eight motion until a uniform bright metallic finish is attained.

 Do not remove an excessive amount of the sealing surface or damage to the camshaft will result.
-Always check camshaft clearance when resurfacing the valve cover.
+Always check camshaft clearance when resurfacing the cylinder head cover.